 On August 7, 1915, future Hall of Fame outfielder Sam Rice made his major league debut as a relief pitcher for the Senators.
 Rice pitched regularly his first two seasons, before settling in as an outfielder.
 In his debut, he had unusual defensive help – future Hall of Fame pitcher Walter Johnson started and played right field in place of the injured Washington regular.

 Lou Gehrig made his first major league appearance on June 15, 1923, pinch-running for Wally Pipp, whom he would eventually replace as the Yankees’ first baseman.
-Gehrig would hold a firm grip on the position for 2,130 straight games, though his consecutive games streak would not begin until 1925.
+Gehrig would hold a firm grip on the position for 2,130 straight games until he was diagnosed with a rare fatal disease, though his consecutive games streak would not begin until 1925.

 Sometimes rookies get no respect at all.
 Pie Traynor didn’t get a chance to play for the Pirates until the final days of the 1920 season, in the second game of a doubleheader on September 15.
 Even then, he didn’t start the game, but came in as a defensive replacement for Bill McKechnie.
 An unknown rookie, Traynor was listed in newspaper accounts and the box score as “Trainor.”
 He did collect his first major league hit that day, and within a few years everyone in the National League knew how to spell his name.